Welcome to the new site. Problems, use store.hemrock.com

 Founder-friendly vs investor-friendly

-Premoney conversion is the common default for premoney SAFEs, putting dilution on existing shareholders.
+For premoney SAFEs, premoney conversion is the common default, which puts the dilution on existing shareholders.

-You won't see these method names in legal docs.
-You'll see definitions of what shares are included in the SAFE price calculation — that's what drives dilution.
-Always read the legal docs; templates are often modified.
+You won't see any of these method names in a legal document.
+What you'll see is a definition of which shares are included in the SAFE price calculation, and that definition is what drives the dilution.
+Always read the legal docs.
+Templates get modified more often than people expect.

-• Purchase Amount — amount invested by the SAFE holder
+• Purchase Amount.
+The amount invested by the SAFE holder.

-• Standard Preferred Stock — stock issued to the new equity investor when the SAFE converts
+• Standard Preferred Stock.
+The stock issued to the new equity investor when the SAFE converts.

-• Safe Preferred Stock — stock issued to SAFE holders on conversion, typically with the same rights as Standard Preferred but different liquidation preferences
+• Safe Preferred Stock.
+The stock issued to SAFE holders on conversion, typically with the same rights as Standard Preferred but different liquidation preferences.

-• Discount Price — with a discount rate, price per share paid for SAFE Preferred
+• Discount Price.
+With a discount rate, the price per share paid for SAFE Preferred.

-• Company Capitalization — how to count shares used in the share-price calculation
+• Company Capitalization.
+How to count the shares used in the share-price calculation.

 Glossary